nsubordin81/educational-python-variants/Research.md

 ## Implementation V. Specification

-Language specifications are the documentation of what it means to write a program in that language, so that implementors of the language can have consensus on what is and is not part of the language.
+Language specifications are the documentation of what it means to write a program in that language, so that implementors of the language can have consensus on what is and is not part of the language. (source)

 Implementations are how languages end up being coded so they can be used.
 Usually there is one implementation that is thought of as the reference implementation because it is the most widely used and accepted version.
 That implementation